GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 I thought it might be cool to visualize the S-layer units.

-I use the threshold logic from earlier to get a pixel intensity cutoff that will isolate the key frequencies.
+I use the threshold logic from earlier to get a pixel intensity cutoff to isolate the key frequencies.
 This time, I am using a non-windowed image because when I inverse FFT, I want the result to have edges.

 {{< figure
 height=600